AnggaR96s/Reforestation/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## How do you organize a space party?
+You planet.